Benslow Music Trust Flamenco Guitar Course

 - Ligado: Left hand hammer on and pull off technique.
 This is used frequently in Flamenco.

 There is a parallel Flamenco Dance Course given by the wonderful flamenco dancer, Laura.

 A: Yes, indeed.
-Right from the beginning when I first discussed teaching this course I was especially keen that there should be a flamenco dance course and that my guitarists would have the opportunity to not only learn the skill of accompanying flamenco dance but also very much apply that skill accompanying the dancers on the course.
+Right from the beginning when I first discussed teaching this course I was especially keen that there should be a flamenco dance course.
+My guitarists would learn the skill of accompanying flamenco dance.
+Then you can apply that skill accompanying the dancers on the course.